 You might as well be pouring your heart into a well.
 You might as well fall in love with a brick wall.

-These days my writing sessions go for two hours, at most, and I spend plenty of that staring dreamily into space or considering the next or previous sentences, rather than typing at a hundred words a minute (though that does still happen occasionally, in the really good parts).
-But it’s worth it, because I know I’m learning.
+These days my writing sessions go for two or three hours, at most, and I spend plenty of that staring dreamily into space or considering the next or previous sentences, rather than typing at a hundred words a minute (though that does still happen occasionally, in the really good parts).
+But it’s worth it, because I know I’m improving, practicing, learning.

 Writing is communication.
-Stephen King called it telepathy and I agree with him on that one hundred percent.
+Stephen King called it telepathy.
 Human beings are galaxies, infinitely complex systems of planets and gravitational fields and black holes.
 We are similar, but also very different.
 Light years of empty space separate us, however close we might feel to those around us.
-Stories, and in fact all forms of communication, are like little rockets sent from one galaxy to another foreign one.
+Stories, and in fact all forms of communication, are like little rockets sent from one galaxy to another, across that space.